jjwatt/learnxinyminutes-docs/c.html.markdown

   // Compilers that are not C99-compliant require that variables MUST be
   // declared at the top of the current block scope.
-  // Compilers that ARE C99-compliant allow declarations near the point where
+  // Compilers that ARE C99-compliant MUST allow declarations near the
-  // the value is used.
+  // point where the value is used.
-  // For the sake of the tutorial, variables are declared dynamically under
+  // For the sake of the tutorial, variables are declared near the
-  // C99-compliant standards.
+  // point where they're used as in C99 standards.

   // ints are usually 4 bytes (use the `sizeof` operator to check) int x_int = 0;